willGraham01/PiranhasHalfyord/setting.md

 FIXME: places that are very plot relevant, need maps or descriptions should have their own pages w/ links to resources if available.
 EG ordo magicae needs ot have the lab and upper floors described!

+FIXME: move descriptions from events and scenes into these sections, for streamlining.
+Explain this at top of this section or in the how to read section.

 ## The Docks

 Situated on the west bank of the river are the docks, with the commercial docks being separated from the merchant docks by the bridge.